Treatments for Chronic Kidney Disease

 The choice of treatment depends on the stage of CKD, comorbidities, patient preferences and functional status.
 Decision-making should be shared among the patient, the family and the nephrology team.
 Guidelines recommend evaluating clinical, functional, psychosocial factors, as well as patient preferences.

-Pharmacological treatment of Chronic Kidney Disease aims to control associated complications, slow the progression of renal impairment and improve the patient’s quality of life.
+Pharmacological treatment of chronic kidney disease (CKD) aims to control associated complications, slow the progression of renal impairment and improve the patient’s quality of life.
 A combination of medications is used to achieve this, tailored to the stage of the disease and the individual characteristics of each patient:

 • Sodium–glucose cotransporter 2 inhibitors (SGLT2 inhibitors): these have been shown to reduce CKD progression and cardiovascular risk in patients both with and without diabetes.